Researched Models: A Meta-Analysis

 1. Individual performance of a given behavior is primarily determined by a person’s intention to perform that behavior.

-2. An individual’s attitude towards a desired behavior must be positive for change to occur.
+2. An individual’s attitude towards the desired behavior must be positive for change to occur.

 3. The individual’s social environment influences the change in behavior (i.e., belief of peers about what the individual should do and the individual’s motivation to comply with that).